Topics in Computer and Network Security

 • Class Presentation (10%).
 Each group will give a 10 minute class presentation during the last week of the course.

 • Final Paper (35%).
 Groups will submit a final project report similar to the papers we read in the course.
-Papers should be 6–10 pages and use the USENIX LaTeX template.
-It may be helpful to read Writing Technical Articles if you haven't previously published any work in computer science.
-Due 12/8.
+Papers should be 6–10 pages.
+Due 12/6.